 US faces ongoing court battles over TikTok, WeChat bans

-In two separate rulings, judges have questioned the evidence that data from American users is being accessed by the Chinese government imperiling U.S. national security that prompted the extraordinary orders by the U.S. Commerce Department.
+In two separate rulings, judges have questioned the evidence that data from American users is being accessed by the Chinese government imperilling US national security that prompted the extraordinary orders by the US Commerce Department.

-U.S. District Judge Carl Nichols, who issued an order late Sunday blocking the TikTok download ban that was set for 11:59 p.m.
-Sunday, questioned the government's evidence.
+US District Judge Carl Nichols, who issued an order late Sunday blocking the TikTok download ban that was set for 11.59pm on Sunday, questioned the government's evidence.

 "The government has provided ample evidence that China presents a significant national security threat, although the specific evidence of the threat posed by (TikTok), as well as whether the prohibitions are the only effective way to address that threat, remains less substantial," Nichols wrote in an opinion released Monday.